 All Campus Safety and Security personnel are trained and experienced Officers.
-The Safety and Security Officers routinely patrol campus areas and aid the local police by taking reports and being witnesses to crimes or incidents that happen on or around the campuses.
+The Safety and Security Officers routinely patrol campus areas and aid the local police by taking reports and being witnesses to crimes or incidents that happen on or around the campus.
 The University does not have any officially recognized student organizations with off campus locations.
 All Campus Security Officers attend mandatory in-service training to stay updated on local regulations, improve on their skill sets, and maintain certification in First Aid/CPR/BLS/AED.
-Officers are training and recertified every two years.
+Officers are training and recertified every six months.

-Campus Safety and Security has a good working relationship with local police departments to ensure prompt and efficient response to on-campus calls for service.
+Crimes in progress and serious crimes and incidents that have just occurred should be reported by calling 911.
+Campus Safety and Security have a good working relationship with local police departments to ensure prompt and efficient response to on-campus calls for service.
 The Parker Police Department, Douglas County Sheriff's Office, Santa Clara-Ivins Police Department and Billings Police Department have agreed to notify RVU Campus Safety and Security in their respective states when they investigate a crime involving a student or when a third party calls the police on campus.
 RVU Campus Safety and Security also actively participates in local emergency planning efforts toward disaster preparedness.

-Both of RVU's Offices of Campus Safety and Security maintain-a daily crime log.
+All three of RVU's Offices of Campus Safety and Security maintain a daily crime log.
 The reports contain an Incident Report of any criminal incident or alleged criminal incident that occurs at the University or on public property, within or immediately adjacent to and accessible from the campus, or that occurred within the patrol jurisdiction of the security departments and is reported to the departments.
 This log extends beyond Clery Act crimes.
 This information is available for public inspection, upon request, during normal business hours.